-Comprehensive Exam Guidelines
+3.5 Comprehensive Exam Requirements and Guidelines

-The Comprehensive Exam is due within 3 months of the submission of the approved Comprehensive Exam Proposal and annotated reading list.
-The student must structure the Comprehensive Exam according to the approved outline developed for the Comprehensive Exam Proposal.
-While the Comprehensive Exam should draw heavily from the annotated reading list, the student can extend the readings beyond what is covered in the list.
+The Comprehensive Exam is due within three months of the submission of the approved Comprehensive Exam Proposal and annotated reading list.

+The objectives, scope, and structure of the Comprehensive Exam must align with the approved outline developed for the Comprehensive Exam Proposal.
+While the Comprehensive Exam should heavily draw upon the annotated reading list, the student may include reading beyond what is covered in the list.